starship/starship/docs/fr-FR/config/README.md

 ## Conda

-Le module `conda` affiche l'environnement conda actuel, si `$CONDA_DEFAULT_ENV` est défini.
+The `conda` module shows the current conda environment, if `$CONDA_DEFAULT_ENV` is set.

 ::: tip

-Cela ne supprime pas le modificateur d'invite de conda, vous pouvez exécuter `conda config --set changeps1 False`.
+This does not suppress conda's own prompt modifier, you may want to run `conda config --set changeps1 False`.

 :::